cancms/Yangcy0126.github.io/content/authors/cunyiyang/_index.md

 I am an active scholar in Finance at Lingnan College of Sun Yat-sen University.
 Currently, my specific research focus is on the **Theory and Application of Digital Financial Risk Management**.

 My main research areas include digital finance, financial risks, and green finance.
-I have published over 30 papers in journals such as Financial Review, International Review of Financial Analysis, Technological Forecasting & Social Change (2 articles), *Business Strategy and the Environment* (2 articles), and Energy Economics (2 articles).
+I have published over 30 papers in journals such as *Financial Review*, *International Review of Financial Analysis*, *Technological Forecasting & Social Change* (2 articles), *Business Strategy and the Environment* (2 articles), and *Energy Economics* (2 articles).
 Several of my papers have been selected as ESI highly cited (8 articles) and ESI hot papers (9 articles).
 My works have been cited over 1,000 times with an H-index of 19.
 I also serve as a reviewer for over 30 SSCI journals.